-Washington 'deeply concerned' about Bolivia reelection ruling
+Bolivia's Morales says will seek re-election

-LA PAZ (Reuters) - Bolivia on Thursday brushed off criticism from the United States about this week’s Constitutional Court decision allowing socialist President Evo Morales to run for a fourth term in 2019.
+LA PAZ (Reuters) - Bolivian President Evo Morales said on Thursday that opposition from the United States convinced him to run for a fourth term in 2019, two days after the Constitution Court cleared the way by striking down the South American country’s term limits.

+His government earlier brushed off criticism from Washington, which said it was “deeply concerned” over Tuesday’s court decision.
+Morales then took it a step further, saying the U.S. reaction actually convinced him to run.

+“I was not so determined; now I am determined.
+I will be a candidate, sisters and brothers, in 2019,” he said at a public works dedication ceremony in the central Bolivian region of Cochabamba.

-The U.S. State Department issued a statement saying it was “deeply concerned” by the court ruling, which is final and cannot be appealed.
+The court ruling is final and cannot be appealed.

-Groups opposed to Morales’ reelection planned a second day of demonstrations.
+Groups opposed to Morales’ re-election planned a second day of demonstrations on Thursday.
 Protesters had broken windows and set office furniture on fire at an elections office in the city of Santa Cruz around midnight on Wednesday before police took them away, television images showed.

 Morales, who has been in power since 2006, had previously accepted the results of a referendum in 2016, when 51 percent of voters rejected his proposal to end term limits.
 He later reversed course, saying that while he was willing to leave office, his supporters were pushing for him to stay.